-If you or someone you know lives in the Kenosha area and is need of any yard services, please head to the Kenosha Yard Care website for out complete list of services as well as the phone number, or an easy online form to request a free estimate.
+If you or someone you know lives in the Kenosha area and is need of any yard services, please head to the Mighty Yard website for out complete list of services as well as the phone number, or an easy online form to request a free estimate.

 On a recent episode of Linux Action Show, Chris talked about his new home server setup based on Arch Linux.
 As a long time Arch Linux user myself, the thought of a server based on Arch is a bit concerning, but the points Chris made about going with Arch are valid.
 Being that if you keep the Arch install simple and focused, chances of breakage are greatly reduced, and you get the benefit of a rolling release with modern and constantly updated packages.
 But there is still that Arch risk of a broken system when a package fails or the developers decide to make a major system change and you update the system without keeping track of Arch news.
 Yes, that’s happened to me plenty of times with my desktop install.